 For useful articles on evictions in Florida, see the resources available on FloridaLawHelp.org, a program maintained by Florida Legal Services.
 Tenants who live in federally assisted housing should also check out the tenant resource page at HUD.gov.

 It is important for tenants to understand how their particular county courthouse operates in order to fight an eviction.
-To find information on your county courthouse, view the list of county courthouses maintained by the Florida court system.
+To find information on your county courthouse, visit the court locator maintained by the Florida court system.
 Some court websites will also provide helpful forms and links, such as the Miami-Dade County Court or the Hillsborough County Court.